Zamzani Abdul Wahab: Career

-He served as Lecturer, Senior Lecturer before being promoted as Head of Special Projects at the renowned KDU College's School of Hospitality, Tourism & Culinary Arts, Selangor, Malaysia from 1998-2010.
-During his 12.5 years tenure at KDU College, Chef Zam had led, organized and conducted numerous culinary-related events with students under his care.
-Amongst others: Malaysian Apprentice Chef Competition in conjunction with MIHAS, bi-annual Inter-College Culinary Competition, etc.

-He has appeared in a wide varieties of television productions in Malaysian, Singapore, the Netherlands, (cooking programs, travelogues, sitcoms, dramas, telemovies, talk shows, etc. such as Garam Gula, Citarasa Selebriti, Ole-ole Malaysia, Serimas...Selera Dunia, Aroma Selebriti, Chef Selebriti Realiti TV (Suria TV, Singapore), Sajian Ramadhan 2008, Biscotti, Dapur Chef Zam, etc. As a prominent Celebrity Chef in Malaysia, Chef Zam had also served as the Brand Ambassador for Philips Malaysia, Heinz ABC, Harvey Norman, Barilla, Colavita, and is currently attached to BOSCH Home Malaysia.
+He has appeared in a wide varieties of television productions in Malaysian, Singapore, the Netherlands, (cooking programs, travelogues, sitcoms, dramas, telemovies, talk shows, etc. such as Garam Gula, Citarasa Selebriti, Ole-ole Malaysia, Serimas...Selera Dunia, Aroma Selebriti, Chef Selebriti Realiti TV (Suria TV, Singapore), Sajian Ramadhan 2008, Biscotti, Dapur Chef Zam, etc. As a Celebrity Chef in Malaysia, Chef Zam had also served as the Brand Ambassador for Philips Malaysia, Heinz ABC, Harvey Norman, Barilla, Colavita, and is currently attached to BOSCH Home Malaysia.
 Besides that, he is working with a myriad of well-known brands local as well as international brand names on special campaigns alike.

-An avid foodie, Chef Zam always strives to have a better control of his TV show contents.
-To materialize that, he began producing his own TV cookery shows for local TV stations i.e. RTM, TVOkey and the likes.
+Chef Zam began producing his own TV cookery shows for local TV stations i.e. RTM, TVOkey and the likes.
 To date, he has successfully produced a total of 6 cooking series, two Telemovies and counting.